 The cost and investment to launch an embroidery business largely depend on the scale of operation and production output.
 However, one can expect investment in the range of $7000 to $50,000 depending on the size of the embroidery unit.

-How much do you charge for embroidery?
+How much to charge for embroidery?

 The charges for embroidery depend on the number of stitches done along with the color of the threads applied.
 One can charge $5 to $10 for ball caps.
 In the case of golf shirts, the charges can be fixed at $25-$30 excluding design charges.